What Is Stoicism? A Simple Guide for Beginners

 The Beginning: Ancient Greece (300 BC)

-Stoicism began in ancient Athens around 300 BC when Zeno of Citium started teaching philosophy in the Stoa Poikile (Painted Porch).
+Stoicism began in ancient Athens around 300 BC when Zeno of Citium started teaching philosophy in the Stoa Poikile — the Painted Porch.
 After losing his fortune in a shipwreck, Zeno discovered philosophy and began developing what would become one of the most influential schools of thought in history.
+The name "Stoicism" literally comes from stoa, meaning porch — where Zeno taught his students in public, accessible to anyone.

 The Roman Era: Peak Influence (100 BC — 300 AD)

-- Seneca (4 BC - 65 AD): Roman advisor and playwright
+- Seneca (4 BC — 65 AD): Roman statesman, playwright, and one of the wealthiest men in Rome

-- Marcus Aurelius (121 - 180 AD): Roman Emperor and philosopher
+- Marcus Aurelius (121 — 180 AD): Roman Emperor — the most powerful man in the Western world

 Modern Revival: 20th Century to Present